webhooksite/webhook.site/docs/api.markdown

 order: 10
 ---

-The API doesn't require documentation and is relatively easy to use.
+The API doesn't require authentication and is relatively easy to use.

 At its core, Webhook.site takes your data (HTTP requests) and shows it back to you, and also letting you execute various actions based on the contents.

 ## 1 Tokens